mariohamann/tailwindcss-var/README.md

 }
 ```

-In the future there will color variables per default which you'll be able to overwrite.
+In the future the plugin will set default color variables which you'll be able to overwrite.